 I also fervently prayed to whatever Holy Mystery was out there that this peace would get deep into peoples’ cells and transform us forever, like a flower whose stem is put in colored water sucks it up all the way, thus changing the color of its petals.

 This was the message of Christmas: angels, peace, wonder, generosity, abundance, love, miracles.
-What’s not to like?
+Ignoring the consumerist vulture aspect in favor of these, what’s not to like?
 I don’t care if it sounds sappy – that’s far better than cynical and shrivel-hearted.
 The world will be far better off if more of us dare to make idiots of ourselves at least once a day in service of Beauty.
 And how wonderful we get to hear these stories again and again, reminding us when we most need it, at the darkest time of year.

 To all of you – whether Christian, Pagan, Jew, Hindu, Muslim, Atheist, Agnostic, Orisha worshipper, Taoist, Buddhist, Animist, Discordian, Frisbetarian, et al; whether human or other: